 Moving abroad is an exciting thing to do, and it comes with a big learning curve.
 Things that you didn’t think much about at home now have to be relearned in your new country.
-All in all it’s a roller coaster of a ride with all the ups and downs that come with the experience.
+Its a roller coaster of a ride with all the ups and downs that come with the experience.
 The best thing to do is jump in and keep on moving forward with you plans, there is no better experience for learning about a place and yourself than to live there and emerge yourself.

 England is part of the commonwealth, the back of the both the Canadian and British coins have the queens head on it, English is the main language in both countries, the governments have very similar in set ups, so a lot of things are familiar.
 Yet so much is fascinatingly different, there is so much history in England, old is 2000 years old not 200 years.
 Houses are mostly made of stone and brick, not wood, cold is -1C, not -10C, the fashion, music and TV are all so different.